 This chapter contains information about using the ServerGuide Scripting Toolkit with existing deployment processes based on Microsoft Automated Deployment Services (ADS) on IBM eServer or IBM eServer xSeries servers.
 If you have not already done so, see "Chapter 2.
-Installing files and configuring the source tree" on page 7 for preliminary instructions.
+Installing files and configuring the source server" on page 9 for preliminary instructions.